You want smart political talk without the meltdowns?

 Yeah, I mean, and this is the difference.

-Planned parenthood gets tens and tens and tens and tens of millions of dollars from the federal government.
+Planned Parenthood gets tens and tens and tens and tens of millions of dollars from the federal government.

-Uh pre-born will never get a penny.
+Pre-born will never get a penny.

-This using the science of 4D ultrasound to save babies' lives, is because of your generosity.
+And this is the only way that their mission continues, this using the science of 4D ultrasound to save babies' lives, is because of your generosity.

 Anyway, there's two ways you can donate.